Moscow shuts down German broadcaster's Russian operations in retaliatory move | Law-Order

 Moscow shuts down German broadcaster's Russian operations in retaliatory move

 The Russian foreign ministry said it would also bar entry to Russia for German officials involved in the move to ban RT DE.
-The row comes amid wider tensions with the West over Ukraine that are an early test of political relations between Berlin and Moscow after German Chancellor Olaf Scholz took office in December.
+State-funded Deutsche Welle said it formally protested against the move and would take legal action.

 Russia said on Thursday it was shutting down the operations of German broadcaster Deutsche Welle in Moscow and stripping its staff of their accreditation in a retaliatory move after Berlin banned Russian broadcaster RT DE.